Galapagos Islands Vacations: everything you should know before booking

 From where to where are the flights to the Galapagos?

 You can fly either from Quito or Guayaquil to either San Cristobal or Santa Cruz (Baltra).
-If you fly to San Cristobal it would normally be from Guayaquil.
-So if you are departing from Quito you will probably have to make a stop in Guayaquil.
+If you fly to San Cristobal, it will typically be from Guayaquil.
+So if you are departing from Q,uito you will probably have to make a stop in Guayaquil.

 It’s about a 3-hour flight.